fostroll/toxine/doc/README_BRAT.md

 ***Corpuscula***'s corpus dictionary backup file.
 If you don't have it, don't worry about it.

+If you get errors like
+`AssertionError: ERROR: Invalid annotation type "<<T68][T69/Person"` during processing and have no idea about the reason of it, you might want to use param **store_raw_to** and specify a path where to save the intermediate result of the *brat* files processing (the raw template that is further converted to *CoNLL-U*).

 Also, the function receives other parameters that fit for ***Toxine***'s `TextPreprocessor.do_all()` method.